Low-carbon energy transition

 Alberta’s market-based grid and unique geography make it an attractive setting for utility-scale wind and solar projects and allows companies to purchase renewable electricity at a competitive rate.

 Alberta is home to the third largest oil reserves in the world, 70% of the marketable natural gas in Canada and critical minerals including lithium and magnetite.

 Alberta’s supply of natural resources is vast and reflects a low-cost basin tested through multiple commodity cycles.
-The strong commitment to ESG throughout the well-established energy sector provides investment opportunities, including clean technology and environmental services related to decarbonization.
+The strong commitment to environmental, social and governance (ESG) throughout the established energy sector provides investment opportunities, including clean technology and environmental services related to decarbonization.

-Alberta is also a global leader in methane emission reductions.
-It was the first regional government in North America to commit to a methane emissions reduction target for the oil and gas sector.
-Through regulatory changes and investments in technology and innovation, Alberta’s oil sands producers have reduced GHG emissions intensity by 22% from 2011 to 2019.
+Alberta was the first regional government in North America to commit to a methane emissions reduction target for the oil and gas sector.
+Through regulatory changes and investments in technology and innovation, Alberta’s oil sands producers reduced GHG emissions intensity by 22% since 2011.